stanford-cs149/cs149gpt/README.md

         b) After you have achieved QK^t -- which should have shape (N, N) -- you should loop through each row.
-For each row, you should get the exponential of each row element, which you can get using the C++ inbuilt `exp` functon.
+For each row, you should get the exponential of each row element, which you can get using the C++ inbuilt `exp` function.
 Now, divide each of these resulting exponentials by the sum of all exponentials in its row and then store it back into QK^t.

         c) Finally, you should matrix multiply QK^t with V and store the result into O.